ksandom/achel/packages-available/RepoParms/docs/readme.md

             sourceRepo: achel
             packageRegex: .*

 This example ends prematurely since the rest of what I want to show you is not in a useful state.
-You can query this data like any other resource, but please use `manageAchel` to manipulate any settings.
+You can query this data like any other resource, but please use `achelctl` to manipulate any settings.

 ## More info